 Girl in the Tower: “Without warning he was overwhelmed by a cavalcade of tunes that were difficult to describe…it sounded like three songs being played at once.”

 I Am You…: “Celebrities start screaming, their white-suited howls blending into white noise.
 All three songs play at once.”

 The magic trick here is you can technically read Side B before Side A—just like you can choose which side of a vinyl record to strat with.
 Initially a happy accident, once I realized how the chronology was playing out I ran with it.
 (A before B allows the bookends of the Benji & C letter shuffling make sense, but some readers argue reading Side B first enhances Side A…)

-- artist Mark Reynolds.
+- Evilon’s look (“a cross between an Egyptian pharaoh and a playing card”) was inspired by the cover artwork to Benji’s 2 singles on Merge Records plus a cool gig poster featuring a Benjified King of Hearts.
+Both were designed by North Carolina artist Mark Elmore.
 Why does Evilon resemble Benji Hughes?
 That’s not for you to know.
-Evilon’s look (“a cross between an Egyptian pharaoh and a playing card”) was inspired by the cover artwork to Benji’s 2 singles on Merge Records plus a cool gig poster featuring a Benjified King of Hearts.
-Both were designed by North Carolina

 - “An appendage army appearing across all angles” might be the longest alliterative I’ve ever pulled off, but I’m no Chris Elliott.
 (No, not that Chris Elliott, who would be right at home as a character in L Extreme.)